Carl von Clausewitz: Military career

 On 10 December 1810, he married the socially prominent Countess Marie von Brühl, whom he had first met in 1803.
-She was a member of the noble German Brühl family originating in Thuringia.
+She was a member of an old German noble Brühl family originating in Thuringia.
 The couple moved in the highest circles, socialising with Berlin's political, literary, and intellectual élite.
 Marie was well-educated and politically well-connected—she played an important role in her husband's career progress and intellectual evolution.
 She also edited, published, and introduced his collected works.

 Opposed to Prussia's enforced alliance with Napoleon, Clausewitz left the Prussian army and served in the Imperial Russian Army from 1812 to 1813 during the Russian campaign, taking part in the Battle of Borodino (1812).
 Like many Prussian officers serving in Russia, he joined the Russian–German Legion in 1813.
 In the service of the Russian Empire, Clausewitz helped negotiate the Convention of Tauroggen (1812), which prepared the way for the coalition of Prussia, Russia, and the United Kingdom that ultimately defeated Napoleon and his allies.